 Understanding Black Skin Properties

 Black skin produces more melanin, the pigment that gives the skin its color.
-This increased production not only defines skin tone but also contributes to the skin’s unique behavior and needs.
+This increased production not only defines skin tone but also contributes to the skin’s unique behaviour and needs.
 Melanin provides some protection against harmful UV rays but can also lead to skin conditions such as hyperpigmentation, characterized by dark spots or patches on the skin.

 Skincare Routines for Black Skin